Bristol Choral Society: 1890s–1940s

 From its foundation until the 1940s, the Society continued to stage several concerts annually (as many as 6, including concert performances of operas in addition to the more usual oratorio repertoire of such a choir) at the Colston Hall, even during times of war.
 The BBC Music Department, Orchestras and Chorus moved to Bristol during the 1939/40 season, enabling the Society's concerts to be staged as planned, but now in conjunction with the BBC and Bristol Philharmonic Society.
-Bristol Choral Society's annual report of 1940 reports that those concerts were broadcast on BBC radio, and messages of appreciation received from as far away as Italy.
+Bristol Choral Society's annual report of 1940 reports that those concerts were broadcast on BBC Radio, and messages of appreciation received from as far away as Italy.
 The concert programme for the 6 April 1941 Colston Hall performance of Bach's St Matthew Passion under Sir Adrian Boult was headed with the following note:

-"In the event of an air-raid warning being received a notice will be displayed from the organ loft.
-The concert will continue, but patrons wishing to leave may do so."
+In the event of an air-raid warning being received a notice will be displayed from the organ loft.
+The concert will continue, but patrons wishing to leave may do so.

 The Colston Hall survived the bombs that brought much destruction all around it, but succumbed to a stray cigarette end in 1945.
 Until the opening of the newly re-built Colston Hall in 1951, the choir principally performed at Central Hall, Old Market (closed in 1985 and now apartments), including the 1945 Messiah performance with soloists Isobel Baillie and Kathleen Ferrier.

 1950s–present day

 With the opening of the newly re-built Colston Hall in 1951, the modern-day pattern of three annual concerts at the Hall (typically November, Messiah at Christmas and March) became established, with a regular fourth summer concert at one of the city's Cathedrals being added in the 1990s, since 2001 at Bristol Cathedral.

 Since 1990, membership of the choir has been by audition, and periodic re-audition every two or three years.
 The choir remains one of the biggest in the region with a membership of around 180 auditioned singers and maintains its reputation as one of the premier symphony choruses in the South West of England.
-It stages concerts of a very high standard, regularly working with top professional orchestras such as the Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra, CBSO, distinguished baroque ensembles and internationally renowned soloists such as Emma Johnson and tenor Mark Padmore in the 2011 season.
+It stages concerts of a very high standard, regularly working with top professional orchestras such as the Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra, City of Birmingham Symphony Orchestra, distinguished baroque ensembles and internationally renowned soloists such as Emma Johnson and tenor Mark Padmore in the 2011 season.

 In addition to the established concert season, the choir also undertakes other engagements further afield, foreign tours and community, outreach and education work in and around Bristol.